Workplace adaptability skills: 6 to build at work today

 4. Leave your ego at the door

 2. Focus on what's happening now.
-Instead, lean into the situation as it is.
-This allows you to let go of things outside of your control and pay attention to those things you can change.
+Lean into the situation as it is.
+This allows you to let go of things outside of your control.

-Example: Your IT team installed new software on your laptop that accidentally deleted all your existing files—including a project that was due today.
-Instead of reacting, you assess the situation objectively, running through the facts.
-What can you do about it?
+Example: Your IT team installed new software on your laptop that accidentally deleted all your existing files, including a project that was due today.
+Instead of reacting, you assess the situation objectively.

-Mindfully putting yourself in the moment allows you to begin the process of problem-solving.
-This can include letting your boss know about the problem, reaching out to IT about a potential cloud backup, and reaching out to team members for any saved files they might have.
+Putting yourself in the moment allows you to begin problem-solving.
+This can include letting your boss know, reaching out to IT about a potential cloud backup, and contacting team members to see if they have any saved files.

 Read: How to focus: Tips to get things done in a distracted world